 The Gender and Family Project

-The Gender and Family Project (GFP) provides outpatient clinical services to families with gender nonconforming and transgender children and adolescents.
+The Gender and Family Project empowers families of gender nonconforming and transgender children and adolescents by offering affirmative clinical services, professional training and community building.
+GFP also promotes gender inclusivity as a form of social justice in all the systems involved in the life of the family.
 GFP is directed by Jean Malpas, LMHC, LMFT, who has trained nationally and internationally on issues of gender and sexuality.

 Multi-Family Group (for Parents of Children under 21)

 Many parents feel concerned and uncertain about how to handle their children’s gender expression or identity when those do not align with social expectations or the child’s birth sex.
 While they can access information online, they might feel isolated, struggling to find other parents who can understand their dilemmas or appreciate their family accomplishments.
 While some parents find it easier to embrace gender-variance, other parents find themselves uncertain as to how best protect and nurture a child with gender fluidity.

 This professionally facilitated support group provides parents a space to share their experiences, explore their dilemmas and hear the solutions and successes that other parents have found with their families.
 While emphasizing parents’ agenda, the group focuses on providing concrete means to foster positive parent-child relationships in an atmosphere that nurtures children’s development.
 Issues of disclosure to family members and friends, psychosocial and medical treatment, advocacy in schools, faith communities and other institutions are addressed.

 The group meets on a monthly basis on Friday between 5 p.m. to 7 p.m. at the Ackerman Institute for the Family.
 It is facilitated by Jean Malpas, program director.
 It is open to all parents of gender nonconforming children up to 21.
 Attendance requires one face-to-face intake appointment.
 Fee is determined on a sliding scale based on income and ability to pay.